CHALLENGE Job & Internship Fair

 - Notify your professors/ask for an excused absence for any classes and assignments you may miss that day.

 - Prepare a resume.
-The Career Center on your campus will work with you to ensure that you have a resume that reflects your unique qualifications and will help you stand out at the Expo.
+The Career Center on your campus will work with you to ensure that you have a resume that reflects your unique qualifications and will help you stand out at the Fair.

 - Review employer information on this web site or in your school’s Career Center.